John Angelo Lester

-John Angelo Lester was an American educator, physician and administrator in Nashville, Tennessee between 1895 and 1934.
+John Angelo Lester (1858 – 1934) was an American educator, physician and administrator in Nashville, Tennessee between 1895 and 1934.
 He was a professor of physiology at Meharry Medical College and was named Professor Emeritus in 1930.
-Lester served as an executive officer in the National Medical Association and various state and regional medical associations throughout Tennessee, a mecca for Negro physicians since Reconstruction.
+Lester served as an executive officer in the National Medical Association and various state and regional medical associations throughout Tennessee, a mecca for African-American physicians since Reconstruction.

 Personal life

-John Angelo Lester was born in Lebanon, Tennessee on October 29, 1858 to Austin Lester of Virginia and Candace Donnell of Tennessee.
+John Angelo Lester was born in Lebanon, Tennessee on October 29, 1858, to Austin Lester of Virginia and Candace Donnell of Tennessee.
 In 1902, Lester married Rebecca H. Taylor of Tennessee.
 Rebecca's occupation was chiropodist and hair care entrepreneur.
-Rebecca birthed four children, none were alive through 1910.
+Rebecca birthed four children, who all died by 1910.

 Education

 John Angelo Lester began his secondary training in the college prep department at Fisk University in 1883.
 He participated outside of the classroom at Fisk as proofreader of the Fisk Herald, a school newspaper edited by soon to be graduate W. E. B. Du Bois.
 Among a select few, he was also involved in Fisk's effort to build the first gymnasium among Historically Black colleges and universities by soliciting donations throughout the Nashville community.
 Lester spent his sophomore summer teaching in a rural county school in Tiptonville, Tennessee.

-After graduating in 1890, J. A. Lester trained with clergy and laymen in preparation for a short stint as the secretary for the Fisk University YMCA during the 1890-1 term.
+After graduating in 1890, Lester trained with clergy and laymen in preparation for a short stint as the secretary for the Fisk University YMCA during the 1890-1 term.

 Lester then decided to continue in the teaching profession and accepted an instructor's position and the two-year sojourn to the Deep South at Alcorn A&M College in Mississippi to teach anatomy, botany and zoology.
 At Alcorn, Lester served as a tutor and secretary of the Boarding Hall.

 At this point in his academic career, Lester had earned the recognition of other notable pioneers in the field of Negro medical education.
 Miles Vandahurst Lynk, publisher of the Medical and Surgical Observer, the first Negro-run medical journal, highlighted Lester's admission into Meharry Medical Department at Central Tennessee College in Nashville.
 In 1895, he graduated and earned medical board certification in Tennessee.